GeorginJobin/Home-Server-Project/build-log/entry-05-tailscale-setup.md

 sudo tailscale up # Connects the server to the Tailscale network
 ```

 This gave me a URL which I used to login/connect my server to my tailscale account.
+Which now officially connects my server and my laptop together.

-And then I got the IP address of my server on the Tailscale network;
+And then I got the IP address of my server on the Tailscale network, I will be using this to SSH into later;

 ```bash
 tailscale ip -4